FrameOS/frameos-docs/docs/intro.md

 1. **Centralized Deployment:** The FrameOS Controller connects to Raspberry Pis via SSH for direct software installation.

-2. **Diagram Editor**: A drag-and-drop interface to combine apps into scenes, with prebuilt blocks like "Browser screenshot", "OpenAI image", and "Calendar overlay" for you to arrange.
+2. **Diagram Editor**: A drag-and-drop interface to combine Python apps into scenes, with prebuilt apps like "Browser screenshot", "OpenAI image", and "Calendar overlay" for you to arrange.

 3. **Python Apps**: FrameOS apps are Python-based, and can be edited in the controller.
-Learn from and modify existing apps, then write your own.
+Modify and learn from existing apps, then write your own.

-4. **Template Repository**: A collection of scene templates for inspiration and quick deployment.
-It's easy to share your own.
+4. **GPT4 Support**: Ask your favourite LLM to write and debug FrameOS apps for you.

-5. **Hardware Guides**: For most supported displays, we provide hardware guides, installation instructions, and 3D printable cases (maybe? check back later).
+5. **Hardware Guides**: For tested displays, we provide hardware guides, installation instructions, and 3D printable cases.

 ![FrameOS walkthrough](./_img/walkthrough.gif)